Krasnomakov/cs_research/readme.md

 A collection of scripts exploring diverse methods of creating communication systems, with a special focus on covert channels and advanced signaling techniques.

-Technical report for Fontys Cybersecurity Research Group can be found in **publications** directory.
+Technical report about the prelimianry phase of this project for Fontys Cybersecurity Research Group can be found in **publications** directory.

 **Extended and upgraded version of the working prototype can be found in this repo: https://github.com/HiteshManglani123/air-gapped**